 Any person wishing to challenge a resource will be asked to complete a Request for Reconsideration of Library Materials (Appendix F) form.
-The completed form shall be submitted to the office of the Library Directory.
+The completed form shall be submitted to the office of the Library Director.
 The Library Director will acknowledge receipt of the form via letter.
 The Library Committee will then consider the request.
 The person making the challenge will be notified in writing by the Library Director of the final decision of the Library Committee and any action to be taken.

 While the widest possible access options are desirable, they may not be available.
 Internet resources that increase the likelihood of such access are encouraged; however, absence of such options should not exclude it for possible collection.
-Such resources may include, but not be limited to, those which provide text-only options (i.e., for individuals using Screen Reader technology), large print options, or audio.

 The Spiva Library Collection Development Policy and Guidelines is subject to periodic review and revision.